 “Did you hear that?” he whispered, turning back to the chest and pulling the book back out to knock on the wooden panel bottom.

 It echoed once again.
-“There’s a space underneath here,” he said, using his knife to lever at the edges od the chest flooring, to find it come up in one smooth section.
+“There’s a space underneath here,” he said, using his knife to lever at the edges of the chest flooring; it came up in one smooth section.

 The chest had a false bottom.
 Underneath, it was packed with stacks of letters.

-“Hello.
+“Hello!
 What is so important that you need to hide it?”
-He murmured.
+Wade murmured.

-Anna was intrigued too, she already had a stack of sales receipts from farms and businesses that had terrible accidents before Silas brought them.
+Anna was intrigued too, she already had a stack of sales receipts from farms and businesses that’d had terrible accidents before Silas brought them.
 “He owns so much, Wade.
 Almost all of the land around Cheyenne.
-It wont be long until he’s got everything!”
+It won’t be long until he’s got everything!”

 Wade lifted the papers to the thin slivers of moonlight through the curtains, and started to read.